 If the average annual after-tax ROIC over the three year performance period is less than or equal to 6% (the "Entry Level"), 100% of the performance awards will be forfeited.
 If the performance measure is equal to 9.5% (the "Target Level"), 100% of the performance awards will vest.
 If the performance measure falls between the Entry Level and the Target Level, 0-100% of the performance awards will vest proportionately to the distance such performance measure falls between the two levels.
-If the performance measure falls between the Target Level and the Over-Achieve Level, 100-200% of the performance awards will vest proportionately to the distance such performance awards will vest proportionately to the distance such performance measure falls between the two levels.
+If the performance measure falls between the Target Level and the Over-Achieve Level, 100-200% of the performance awards will vest proportionately to the distance such performance measure falls between the two levels.
 Upon certain events, such as a change in control or specified employment termination scenarios, the vesting of the performance awards may be accelerated.

 Phantom Stock Awards.
-Oil States began awarding cash-settled phantom stock awards in 2012 under its phantom stock plan to certain executives in Canada because these awards were more tax efficient for Oil States and the executive.
-Phantom stock awards made on February 19, 2013 totaled 30,314 shares and will vest 33.3% per year on the first, second and third anniversary of the award date.
+Oil States began awarding phantom stock awards in 2012 to certain executives in Canada because these awards were more tax efficient for Oil States and executive.
+Phantom stock awards made on February 16, 2012 totaled 53,950 shares and will vest 33.3% per year on the first, second and third anniversary of the award date.
 Each phantom stock award entitles the holder to the cash equivalent amount equal to a share of Oil States stock on the vesting date.

-Restricted Stock, Deferred Stock and Option Awards.
-Restricted stock awards in the amount of 5,500 restricted shares were made to Mr. Dodson on February 19, 2013 at the then fair market value of \$80.25 per restricted share.
-Stock option awards with respect to 4,000 shares of Oil States common stock were made to Mr. Dodson on February 19, 2013 that had an exercise price of \$80.25 per share based on the NYSE Closing Price and that had a Black Scholes fair market value on the date of grant of \$28.31 per option award.
-These awards will vest in four equal installments on each anniversary of the grant date (so that the 2013 awards will be 100% vested on February 19, 2017), provided the named executive officer remains an employee continuously from the date of grant through the applicable vesting date.
-Vesting of the awards may be accelerated upon the occurrence of certain events, as described in detail below under "-Potential Payments Upon Termination or Change in Control."
+Restricted Stock and Option Awards.
+Restricted stock awards were made on February 16, 2012 at the then fair market value of \$84.63 per restricted share.
+Stock option awards were made on February 16, 2012 that had an exercise price of \$84.63 per share based on the NYSE Closing Price and that had a Black Scholes fair market value on the date of grant of \$37.43 per option award.
+These awards will vest in four equal installments on each annual anniversary of the grant date (so that the awards will be 100% vested on February 16, 2016), provided the named executive officer remains an employee continuously from the date of grant through the applicable vesting date.
+Vesting of the awards may be accelerated upon the occurrence of certain events.
 While a Named Executive Officer holds nonvested restricted shares, he or she is entitled to all the rights of ownership with respect to the shares, including the right to vote the shares and receive dividends thereon (except that any dividends or other distributions paid in any form other than cash shall be subject to forfeiture restrictions applicable to the underlying award).
-Deferred stock award recipients are not entitled to vote and do not accrue dividends or awards until they vest.